skepsun/GT-Holmes/service/README.md

 The folder mainly contains three components:

 - Database wrapper: it provides restful API to connect the MySQL database and parse the retrieved data to JSON format.
-- View component: it provides functions to process the retrieved data from the database according to the user input.
+- Flask project: it provides functions to process the retrieved data from the database according to the user input.
 - Front end webpage: it provides functions to render a web page, on which we can show the detection results.
 Also, we can receive user input from the webpage.

 Currently, we provide two main search functions in our system: